1. The React Context way

 ### Key changes

 - We no longer use previousFootnotes.length to calculate what footNoteLink is.
-Instead we use useFootnoteId and generateId functions.
+Instead we use useFootnoteId and generateId functions. - Note: We've removed DOM reads, so actions like deleting footnotes may require extra steps. - We implemented a cleanup function in FootNotesContainer to avoid unnecessary footnote creation due to excessive re-renders.

 Now footnotes should work the way you want them to.